 Meditation - even the moving mediation of the Chinese Internal martial arts derived from Taoist practice - has been reported to physically change the brain.
 Changes to the brain associated with learning and memory.
 Other changes to the brain associated with anxiety and stress.
 The emotional and physical changes that seem to be associated with meditation are foundations for other practices in the Chinese internal martial arts.
 In part, because this training allows circumventing basic reactions including flight or fight responses.
 Improved coordination, motor skills, concentration and a variety of other benefits are thought to be derived from this sort of practice.

 The AEA Tai Chi club is offering a Xing Yi Quan (Hsing I Ch’uan) class taught by Master Zhao Yun, to be held on Thursdays.
-No prior experience with Xing Yi is necessary.
-(There will be 16 sessions and the cost is $80.)
+This is a continuing class.
+(Refer to the Classes page.)

 Xingyi Quan or Hsing I Ch’uan is one of the major internal Chinese martial arts (and thought to predate the creation of both Tai Chi Ch’uan and Bagua Zhang).
 These internal Chinese martial arts share a yoga-like emphasis on body structure and dynamics as well as mental control of gross and fine motor skills and very intentional movement.
 Xing refers to form or shape; Yi refers to mind or intent.
 Quan (fist) denotes a method of unarmed combat.
 The name suggests that the practitioner's internal processes harmonize and coordinate the external movement.
 Although Xingyi Quan is generally viewed as an aggressive art, it shares meditation-in-movement derived health benefits with the other Chinese Internal martial arts, including reduced stress, increased stamina and attention span as well as improved strength and balance.